juliquiron/start-with-nimbus/index.md

-# How to start investing into nimbus platform
+# The guide to start easily with nimbus for newbies
+This guide puts together the basic indications from our investment team for new users that want to start with nimbus.

 ## Whats nimbus platform